Nicolasharibol/Data-wrangling-project-Nico-Timo_new/README.md

 column name renaming

-Merging the data frames for cancer counts and population counts Creating new smaller data frames containing only part of the data including statistics in these data frames
+Merging the data frames for cancer counts and population counts Creating new smaller data frames containing only part of the data, dropping columns including statistics in these data frames: calculating total numbers, incidences (%), increases (differences)

+importing seaborn and mathplot libraries create graphs of incidences and cancer case numbers over time to answer the hypotheses

+Conclusions:
+Chile: Moderate increment in total cancer incidence between 1990 - 2005.
+Chile: Notorious increment in total cancer cases from 2000 to 2015.
+Germany: little increase in total cancer incidence between 1990 - 2005
+Germany: apparent increase in total cancer incidence between 2005 - 2015

+Chile:
+liver
+stomach

+Germany:
+Liver cancer case numbers (#) and incidence (%) in the German population are increasing from 0.0047% to 0.0098% (double!) between 1990 - 2015.
+Breast cancer case numbers (#) and incidence (%) in the German population are not increasing, but rather stagnating between 1990 - 2015.

 Presentation: https://docs.google.com/presentation/d/1GKCkAWXRDxgw6Yf5giWRLbMkxJzinMAXjBBc4AEhOJk/edit#slide=id.p